DefinitelyTyped/DefinitelyTyped/types/gapi.client.streetviewpublish/readme.md

 await gapi.client.photos.batchDelete({  });

 /*
+Gets the metadata of the specified
+Photo batch.

+Note that if
+BatchGetPhotos
+fails, either critical fields are missing or there was an authentication error.
+Even if
+BatchGetPhotos
+succeeds, there may have been failures for single photos in the batch.
+These failures will be specified in each PhotoResponse.status in
+BatchGetPhotosResponse.results.
+See
+GetPhoto
+for specific failures that can occur per photo.
+*/
+await gapi.client.photos.batchGet({  });

+/*
 Updates the metadata of Photos, such as pose, place association, connections, etc. Changing the pixels of photos is not supported.